obhq/obliteration/README.md

 All source code are licensed under either MIT License or Apache License, Version 2.0; or both.

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in Obliteration by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

+Note that we can't accept any code from the other PlayStation 4 emulators if they are licensed under other license than MIT or Apache-2.0 unless you are the author of that code.